Trains from Phoenix to Chicago

 Frequently Asked Questions

-Is it safe to travel by train from Phoenix to Chicago right now?
+Is it safe to travel by train from Phoenix to Chicago during the COVID-19 pandemic?

 Can you take a train all the way from Phoenix to Chicago?